Over £220,000 to extend Welsh Language Charter across North Wales

 The Welsh Government have in place a Franchise Management team who work to ensure ATW follow to the best of their abilities the expectations outlined in the Franchise Agreement.
 Included in this agreement are annual targets for a variety of factors ranging from punctuality to cancellation rates, as well as the Performance incentive regime for the Franchise.

 Network Rail is responsible for maintaining and operating the railway in steady state condition.
-The Assembly Government is working in partnership with Network Rail to fund enhancements to the railway infrastructure.
+The Welsh Government is working in partnership with Network Rail to fund enhancements to the railway infrastructure.